Interesting Facts You Might Not Know About Body Odor

 - Dry your body very well after bathing, especially your toes.

-- Remove armpit hair to prevent secretions from decomposing by bacteria.
+- Remove armpit hair to prevent secretions.

 - Reduce your consumption of red meat, fats, garlic, onions and alcoholic drinks (opt for fresh fruits and vegetables).